-The determination as to whether a procurement shall be made as a sole source shall be made by the Hospital Administrator or the designee of such officer.
-Such determination and the basis therefore shall be in writing.
+The determination as to whether a procurement shall be made as a sole source shall be made by the Chief Procurement Officer, the Director of Public Works, the head of a Purchasing Agency, or designee of such officer.
+Such determination and the basis therefor shall be in writing.
 Such officer may specify the application of such determination and the duration of its effectiveness.
 In cases of reasonable doubt, competition should be solicited.
-Any request by a using department that a procurement be restricted to one potential contractor shall be accompanied by an explanation as to why no other will be suitable or acceptable to meet the need. (c) Negotiation in Sole Source Procurement.
-The Hospital Administrator shall conduct negotiations, as appropriate, as to price, delivery, and terms.
+Any request by a using agency that a procurement be restricted to one potential contractor shall be accompanied by an explanation as to why no other will be suitable or acceptable to meet the need.

+(c) Negotiation in Sole Source Procurement.
+The procurement officer shall conduct negotiations, as appropriate, as to price, delivery, and terms.

 (d) Record of Sole Source Procurement.
-For the purpose of complying with 5 GCA §5248 (Record of Procurement Actions Taken Under 5 GCA §5249 (Sole Source Procurement) and 5 GCA §5250 (Emergency Procurement) of the Guam Procurement Act, a record listing all contracts made under sole source procurement shall be maintained for a period of five (5) years.
+For the purpose of complying with 5 GCA §5248 (Record of Procurement Actions Taken Under 5 GCA §5214 (Sole Source Procurement) and 5 GCA §5215 (Emergency Procurement)) of the Guam Procurement Act, a record listing all contracts made under sole source procurement shall be maintained for a period of five (5) years.
 The record shall contain: